Z2Doggo/H1Z1-C-Server/README.md

 At the beginning of this file.

 ## Building the Server
-Make sure you have Visual Studio 2019 or above, installed with the C/C++ packages so you can use the 'vcvarsall.bat' file that comes with it, so you can compile/build the Login and Game server.

-- Right click the 2 '.bat' files and open with 'Notepad' or any other 'Notepad' alternative i.e. 'Notepad++' and make sure the 'vcvarsall.bat' file is linked in the proper location in accordance with your Visual Studio Installation
+Make sure you have the GNU C Compiler (GCC) installed on your system, if it isn't installed on your system, here is a great tutorial on how to [install it!](https://www.youtube.com/watch?v=8CNRX1Bk5sY)

-- Double click the 'build_login_server_win_x64.bat' file to build the Login Server
+- Double click the `build_login_server_win_x64.bat` file to build the Login Server
-- Double click the 'build_game_server_win_x64.bat' file to build the Game Server
+- Double click the `build_game_server_win_x64.bat` file to build the Game Server

 ## Launching the Server
-Double click the `run_all.bat` file in the 'H1Z1-C-Server' folder to run the login-server and zone-server.
+Double click the `run_all.bat` file in the `H1Z1-C-Server` folder to run the login-server and zone-server.

 ## Legal Notes
 This project is for Educational Purposes.
 We are NOT Responsible for your actions using it.